PET/CT fellowship tracks have been filled for 2023-24

-The Cancer Imaging Program (CIP) Fellowship at Brigham and Women’s Hospital/Dana-Farber Cancer Institute provides extensive experience in body imaging including MRI, CT, PET/CT, and US in adult patients with cancer.
-Dana-Farber Cancer Institute (DFCI) is a Harvard Medical School Teaching affiliate and provides adult clinical care jointly with Brigham and Women’s Hospital.
+The Cancer Imaging Program (CIP) Fellowship at Brigham and Women's Hospital (BWH) and Dana-Farber Cancer Institute (DFCI) provides a comprehensive education in body imaging (chest and abdomen), including MRI, CT, PET-CT, and US, with an emphasis on adult patients with cancer.
+Dana-Farber Cancer Institute is a world-renowned cancer center, Harvard Medical School teaching affiliate, and provides subspecialty adult clinical care jointly with Brigham and Women's Hospital.

-Coverage responsibilities also include rotating weekend day coverage at Longwood campus and weekday coverage at Chestnut Hill campus.
+Clinical coverage responsibility for fellows includes weekday and day-time weekend clinical coverage at the DFCI Longwood campus and rotating weekday coverage at the new, state-of-the-art Dana-Farber Chestnut Hill campus.

-Applicants can upload their C.V., Personal statement, photograph, USMLE scores and reference contact information at https://form.jotform.com/BWHRadRes/DFCI_CancerImagingApplication Canadian Physicians and Doctors of Osteopathy who are eligible may substitute documents: LMCC/MCCQE and COMLEX examinations.
+Applicants can upload their C.V., personal statement, photograph, USMLE scores and reference contact information at BWH/DFCI Cancer Fellowship Application.
+Canadian Physicians and Doctors of Osteopathy who are eligible may substitute documents: LMCC/MCCQE and COMLEX examinations.
 Other foreign applicants must send ECFMG certification.
-We seek applicants of diverse backgrounds, which we believe truly enriches the training environment
+We seek applicants of diverse backgrounds, which we believe truly enriches the training environment.
+Applicants selected for interviews will be contacted individually by the program director.